augustorosa/terraform-snowflake-account-objects/examples/comprehensive/README.md

 USE DATABASE analytics_dev_analytics;
 USE SCHEMA RAW;
 SELECT * FROM SAMPLE_RAW_DATA LIMIT 10;
--- Should also have access to ANALYZE layer (inherits READER) USE SCHEMA ANALYZE;
+-- Should also have access to ANALYSIS layer (inherits READER) USE SCHEMA ANALYSIS;
 SELECT * FROM SAMPLE_ANALYTICS_DATA LIMIT 10;
 ```